rollyourown-xyz/ryo-ingress-proxy/module-deployment/modules/deploy-ingress-proxy-backend-services/README.md

-# Deploy key-value pairs to consul KV store for providing haproxy with configuration for backends
+# Deploy key-value pairs to consul KV store for providing ingress-proxy with configuration for backends

-This module deploys key-value pairs to consul KV store for use by the haproxy service.
+This module deploys key-value pairs to consul KV store for use by the ingress-proxy service.
 Backends are specified by input variables:

 ## ssl_backend_services (list of strings)